websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md

 * Search engines require the `JAVA_HOME` environment variable.
 Set it on your search engine host.

 * If you're using Liferay 7.2, Elasticsearch and Liferay must use the same Java version and distribution.
-Consult the [Elasticsearch compatibility matrix](https://www.elastic.co/support/matrix#matrix_jvm) and the [Liferay compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) to learn more about supported JDK distributions and versions.
+Consult the [Elasticsearch compatibility matrix](https://www.elastic.co/support/matrix#matrix_jvm) and [Liferay's Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651) to learn more about supported JDK distributions and versions.
 You can specify this in Elasticsearch:

     ```properties
     [Elasticsearch Home]/bin/elasticsearch.in.sh`: `JAVA_HOME=/path/to/java`